 Results: The parameters mentioned above were increased the patient's plasma with addition of cholesterol substrate.
 The addition of antibiotics to the patient's plasma caused a decrease in all the parameters while addition of rutile increased their levels.

-Conclusion: An actinide dependent shadow biosphere of archaea and viroids is described in schizophrenia, autism and primary seizure disorder contributing to their pathogenesis.
+Conclusions: An actinide dependent shadow biosphere of archaea and viroids is described in type 2 diabetes mellitus, coronary artery disease- acute coronary syndrome and acute cerebrovascular thrombosis contributing to their pathogenesis.